The Five Foundations of Jyotish

 Whether one chooses to perform puja (worship), chant mantras, meditate, pray, recite affirmations or do any other practice, what is important is to have a rich inner life that cultivates a state of calmness and clarity of mind from which intuition springs.
 It is usually recommended to commit at least 20 minutes twice a day to spiritual practices, preferably at sunrise and sunset.

-Jyotish literally means the "lord of light," but is often translated as the "science of light."
-"Jyoti" means light, which refers to the luminosity of the stars and planets.
+Jyotish means the “science of light.”
+“Jyoti” means light, which refers to the luminosity of the stars and planets.
 However, since our outer reality is a reflection of our inner reality, the light also refers to the light of God within.
 The jyotishi needs to be attuned to the inner spiritual light in order to interpret external phenomenon clearly.
-"Astrology is a revelatory science and it is revealed not by aggression but by faith and surrender to the divine," K.N.
-Rao says.
+K.N.
+Rao says, “Astrology is a revelatory science and it is revealed not by aggression but by faith and surrender to the divine.”

 Astrology, like counseling, is a helping profession.
 Jyotish is also a powerful predictive system.
 A jyotishi’s words can strongly influence others for better or for worse.
 Therefore, he or she needs to evaluate whether what they say and how they say it is ultimately helpful.
 Certainly, instilling fear in others through fatalistic statements is not helpful.
 In addition, promoting expensive remedial measures unnecessarily in order to benefit the jyotishi financially is unethical.
 Ultimately, how the jyotishi handles their relationships with clients is their own karmic responsibility.

-From Sage Parashara in the Brihat Parashara Hora Shastra:
+Sage Parashara describes the personal characteristics, skills, and knowledge that a Jyotishi should possess in the Brihat Parashara Hora Shastra:

 Teach this supreme vedanga jyotish shastra only to one who is gentle and amiable, devoted, truthful, brilliant and well known to you.
 Only that person, who possesses adequate knowledge of time and the positions of grahas and nakshatras, can understand this Hora Shastra.
-Only that person, who has complete knowledge of the Hora Shastra and who is truthful, can make correct favorable, or unfavorable predictions."
-(Ch.
-97)
+Only that person, who has complete knowledge of the Hora Shastra and who is truthful, can make correct favorable, or unfavorable predictions.